threalwinky/threalwinky.github.io/content/post/phar-deserialization/index.md

 ?>
 ```

-There are lots of warnings but it also get RCE on the server:
+There are lots of warnings, but it still results in RCE on the server.

 ![image](https://hackmd.io/_uploads/HyblPJMOlg.png)